SITE WILL PARTIALLY REOPEN ON 01/07/2021

 - Guided Tower Tours (presently unavailable due to COVID-19)

-Ardnamurchan Lighthouse Trust recognise the importance of providing good access for guests with restricted mobility.
-We are presently seeking grant support to improve accessibility infrastructure across the site, so that more people can explore and enjoy this special place.
+Ardnamurchan Lighthouse Trust recognise the importance of providing good access for guests with an impairment or disability.
+We are seeking grant support to improve accessibility infrastructure across the site on an ongoing basis, so that more people can explore and enjoy this special place.
 The Trust is pleased to confirm that the Lochaber Disability Access Panel will be supporting us throughout our project journey, to ensure that our objectives for accessibility are delivered in real terms.

 Ardnamurchan Lighthouse is situated 10km west of Kilchoan on the Ardnamurchan Peninsula (look out for brown informational signage as you pass through the village).
 It is accessed by a scenic single-track road, which is steep and winding in places.